astrofrog/numtraits/README.md

 * ``default``: the default value to return, if not specified (defaults to ``None``)
 * ``convertible_to``: restrict the values to ones with units that would be convertible to a specific set of units (see section below)

+Note that tuples and lists will automatically get converted to Numpy arrays, if they are considered valid.

 Physical units
 --------------